novotnyllc/SoapFormatter/README.md

 The library is a code-compatible replacement, but has a different assembly identity.
 That means you must recompile code against this library.
-Two types were moved into a different namespace to avoid potential conflicts:
+Three types were moved into a different namespace to avoid potential conflicts:

 `Header` and `HeaderHandler`.
 Those are now in the `System.Runtime.Remoting.Messaging.Legacy` namespace and `ISoapMessage` is now in
 `System.Runtime.Serialization.Formatters.Legacy`.